lfnothias/vm-NAP/README.md

 > Install the environment with:
 `conda env vm-NAP --file environment.yml`

-It might requires other depencies related ipython and jupter notebooks.
+It might require other depencies related ipython and jupter notebooks.

 ### Using vm-NAP with Network Annotation Propagation